 Have you thought about becoming a special education teacher or speech-language pathologist?
 Do you have an interest in learning how to teach students to read?
 Project VIDEO could be for you!
 The School of Education and Human Development is offering $12,000 fellowships to well-qualified individuals seeking to become special education teachers or speech-language pathologists who plan to work in P-12 schools.

 Like most states, Virginia has a critical shortage of certified special educators and speech-language pathologists (SLPs).
 This shortage contributes to students with disabilities experiencing disproportionately low academic outcomes compared to other student group (Virginia Department of Education, 2019).
 The purpose of Project VIDEO (Virginia Intensification for Individuals with Dyslexia who need Explicitness and Ongoing Tiered Supports) is to prepare special education teachers alongside SLPs as they learn to support students with learning disabilities, including dyslexia.
 This project is funded by the Office of Special Education Programs (OSEP) within the U.S. Department of Education (Grant # H325K190048).
 The successful completion of this project will contribute to OSEP Director Laurie VanderPloeg’s call to attract, prepare, and retain effective personnel in special education.

-Funded scholars in project VIDEO will either be enrolled in one of the following Curry programs:
+Funded scholars in project VIDEO will either be enrolled in one of the following School of Education and Human development programs:

-- Master of Teaching in Special Education, which leads to licensure in Special Education - General Curriculum (K-12)
+- Master of Teaching in Special Education, which lead to licensure in Special Education - General Curriculum (K-12)